Brovst Speedway Club

-Brovst Speedway Club also known as Nordjysk Elite Speedway is a motorcycle speedway club from Brovst in Denmark, who competed in the Danish Speedway League until 2010, and then again in 2021.
+Brovst Speedway Club also known as Nordjysk Elite Speedway (North Jutland) is a motorcycle speedway club from Brovst in Denmark, who competed in the Danish Speedway League until 2010, and then again in 2021.
 They are three times champions of Denmark, having won the title in 1990, 1998 and 2000.

 Track

 The home venue of the club is the Brovst Speedway Center, which is located north of Brovst on the Over Søen 12, from Brovst to Tranum.